engity-com/bifroest/docs/reference/environment/local.md

 # Local environment

-A Local environment is executed on the host itself (same host where Bifröst is running).
+A local environment is executed on the host itself (same host where Bifröst is running).

 Currently, we support different variants provided by the host operating system which is executing the environment.